koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 ### TELUS! (part 2)

 So, I've been back at TELUS again, which is nice but it's also quite different, as everybody is remote and I'm pretty much doing my own thing with hardly any interaction with anyone at all.
 It's all a bit strange, and lonely!
-My contract had been until the end of 2025, and then it got extended until 2026.
+My contract had been until the end of 2025, and then it got extended until the end of 2026.
 After that, I'll need to figure it out 🤔

 ### Life ...